czcorpus/ictools/README.md

-# ictools - a program for generating corpora alignments
+# ictools - a program for calculating corpora alignments using a pivot language

 This is a faster, less memory-consuming, integrated replacement for legacy *calign.py*, *compressrng.py*, *fixgaps.py*, *transalign.py* scripts used to prepare corpora alignment